JetBrains/teamcity-documentation/topics/composite-build-configuration.md

 ## Example

-In this walkthrough, you will create multiple build configurations, bind them in a single build chain, and learn how you can benefit from turning the topmost build configuration of a chain into a composite configuration.
+In this tutorial, you will create multiple build configurations, bind them in a single build chain, and learn how you can benefit from turning the topmost build configuration of a chain into a composite configuration.

 > This example aims to illustrate the benefits of using composite build configurations.
 It does not dive into the specifics of creating projects and build chains.
 If you experience issues, refer to the following help articles:
 >